PacktPublishing/A-Handbook-of-Mathematical-Models-with-Python/README.md

-# Implementing-Mathematical-Modelling-for-Machine-Learning

-**Title subject to change
+# A handbook of mathematical models with python

 This book has been divided into three parts.

 Part I discusses the theory and concepts of mathematical modeling and talks about how a business problem can be formulated mathematically.

-Part II consists of 6 chapters (3-8) about the most tried and tested tools that enable mathematical modeling and how it mathematical models are complementary to machine learning models.
+Part II consists of 6 chapters about the most tried and tested tools that enable mathematical modeling and how mathematical models are complementary to machine learning models.

-Part III introduces the readers briefly to optimization algorithms used in operations research and broadly to those used in machine learning.
+Part III introduces the readers to optimization techniques in general, those used in machine learning and in operations research.